xdmushui/partner-center-sdk/develop/csp-customer-storefront-builder-quick-start-guide-.md

 - This website supports prorated pricing in cases when customers add more seats to an existing subscription.
 - Each subscription expires after one year and cannot be changed after the subscription is purchased.
 - The end date of the subscription will not change by adding additional seats.
 Customers will be charged for the remaining number of days until the end date.
-For example, if on day one the subscription cost is $365, and you add one more seat on day two, the price for new seat will be $364.
-If you add one more 10 days later, the price will be $354.
+For example, if on day one the subscription cost is $365, and you add one more seat on day two, the price for the new seat will be $364.
+If you add one more seat 10 days later, the price will be $354.